ECB policymakers reject bigger crisis role for bank

 Knot's comments echoed a warning to European governments from German ECB policymaker Juergen Stark late on Wednesday not to rely on the bank's help.

-Italian 10-year bond yields have shot past 7 percent -- the point at which Portugal and Ireland were forced seek bailouts -- despite ECB buying of the country's debt, making it clear that a bigger response is required.
+Italian 10-year bond yields have shot past seven percent -- the point at which Portugal and Ireland were forced seek bailouts -- despite ECB buying of the country's bonds, making it clear that a bigger response is required.

-The yields slipped back to just below 7 percent on Thursday but remained in dangerous territory, and with no agreement on how to scale up the euro zone's rescue fund, the ECB is the only plausible defender for now.
+For now, with no agreement on how to scale up the euro zone's rescue fund, the ECB is the only plausible defender.

-A euro zone official said the bloc was not making any plans to bail out Italy, which is deemed too big to save with the 440 billion euro (377 billion pound) European Financial Stability Facility.
-A second said the hope was that the ECB would be forced by the 'gravity' of the situation to act more forcefully.
+A euro zone official said the bloc was not making any plans to bail out Italy, which is deemed too big to save with the 440-billion-euro European Financial Stability Facility.
+A second said the hope was that the ECB would be forced by the "gravity" of the situation to act more forcefully.

 RELUCTANT SAVIOUR

-Despite the intensification of the crisis, the ECB has not delivered the kind of 'shock and awe' intervention that could calm markets.
-The bank is reluctant to take more risk onto its books by buying more bonds from debt-laden euro zone countries.
+Despite the intensification of the crisis, the ECB has been reluctant to deliver the kind of 'shock and awe' intervention that could calm markets.

-"The more risk we take on, the more difficult it will be to neutralise the effects from this money creation.
-Then we land at the quadrant where we would have put on the money printing press," Knot said.

-To date, the ECB has distinguished itself from the U.S. Federal Reserve and the Bank of England by refraining from embarking on a policy of 'quantitative easing' -- code for printing more money.

 Knot said other ECB policymakers shared his views.